Shynixn/MCCoroutine/ARTICLE.md

 ## UseCase

-In your server software a ordinary approach for scheduling asynchronous actions might look like this:
+In your server software an ordinary approach for scheduling asynchronous actions might look like this:

 #### Java - Bukkit
 ```java